public program, gallery II

 Gough chose to major in Photography to gain a deeper understanding of the elements that influence the emotional impact of photographs and the techniques used in image composition.
 His objective was to integrate this knowledge of composition, conceptualization, and development into his own artistic practice.

-• When not painting in her home studio in the Adelaide Hills, you’ll find artist August Porter getting her hands dirty in the garden.
+• When not painting in studio at The Mill, you’ll find artist August Porter getting her hands dirty in the garden.
 As an abstract and semi-abstract painter and landscape designer, she draws inspiration from her home’s surrounding bushland.
 After years of observing the environment and being a passionate gardener, August truly understands nature’s rhythm.
 Her deep connection to the natural world allows her to paint the peaceful and dynamic life force.

 Self-taught, with years of painting as a hobby, August took the leap to full-time artist in 2020-and has not looked back.
 As an intuitive painter, she evokes the elusive and intangible, reflecting what can only be felt or sensed as an indescribable beauty of the landscape.